 For me this kind of visual art, like improvisation, allows my complete absorption into the elemental flow of universal energy and creative magic that we exist within, and by letting go of the need to dictate what is created, the “flow” brings both myself and the viewer into connection with elemental creative forces of the imagination in an open and vibrant communication to enrich our lives, and our very souls.

-For the record: I have a degree in Art and Business and have shown my art at Eastern Oregon University gallery in La Grande, OR, Lake Oswego Festival of the Arts in Lake Oswego, OR, the “Internal Dialogue: Abstract Art” show at the Columbia Arts Center in Hood River, OR, 301 Gallery in Hood River, and at the “Best of the Gorge” show at the Columbia Arts Center in Hood River.
-I currently show at Northwest by Northwest Gallery in Cannon Beach, OR, at Tarbar at Tarwater Tavern in White Salmon, OR and by appointment at my home studio in White Salmon (contact me at email@example.com).
+For the record: I have a degree in Art and Business and have shown my art at Eastern Oregon University gallery in La Grande, OR, Lake Oswego Festival of the Arts in Lake Oswego, OR, the “Internal Dialogue: Abstract Art”, “Best of the Gorge” and “Rhythm” shows at the Columbia Arts Center in Hood River, OR, and 301 Gallery in Hood River, and I currently have pieces for sale at Northwest by Northwest Gallery in Cannon Beach, OR, at Tarbar at Tarwater Tavern in White Salmon, OR and by appointment at my home studio in White Salmon (contact me at firstname.lastname@example.org).